What is income tax and how could it change?

 Employers also have to pay National Insurance.

-How is it different in Scotland?
+How is tax different in Scotland?

-Some of the rates are different in Scotland because of powers being devolved to the Scottish Parliament.
+Some income tax rates are different in Scotland because of powers devolved to the Scottish Parliament.

 These are the current income tax rates: